 - Those using Facebook or Google to login to Canva were reportedly not affected by the breach.

 If you use Canva, you can check on a site called Have I Been Pwned: https://haveibeenpwned.com/ enter your login email, and this will show if your account has been compromised in a data breach.
-If the breach that you are pwned in occurred after the GDPR regulation came into force on the 25th of May 2018, you may be entitled to compensation and you should seek legal advice regarding this.
+If the breach that you are pwned in occurred after the GDPR regulation came into force on the 25th of May 2018, you should seek legal advice regarding this.